codificat/kubevirt-tutorial/labs/lab3/lab3.md

 * Finally, we've deployed a *ServiceMonitor* object to tell Prometheus to scrap the KubeVirt components, including the VMs we'll be running in the subsequent labs.

-This concludes this section, please head to the next one!
+This concludes this section, please head off to the next one!

 [Next Lab](../lab4/lab4.md)\
 [Previous Lab](../lab2/lab2.md)\